What Is Suffering?

 A definition earns its keep on the edge cases, so run them.

 The itch.
 A mild itch lasting a few seconds: tiny divergence, faintly negative valence, brief.
 The definition classifies it as suffering — minimal suffering, but real.
-This is the right answer, and it is worth pausing on why.
 A definition that excluded the itch would need a threshold — this much divergence counts, less does not — and every threshold is arbitrary.
 Better to let suffering run continuously from the trivial to the unbearable and do the moral triage with magnitude, not membership.
 The itch suffers a little.
 That is not a bug; it is the shape of the concept.

 The perfect state.
-An agent whose state matches its preferences exactly: no divergence, no negative valence, no suffering.
-Correct.
+A subject whose represented condition matches its preferences exactly: no divergence, no negative valence, no suffering under this proposal.

 Positive divergence.
 An agent doing better than its preferred state — the meal exceeds expectations, the pain relief overshoots into euphoria.
 Divergence, yes; but the valence is positive.
 No suffering.
 The definition already handles this, because it demands negatively valenced qualia, not divergence alone.
 Divergence is necessary but not sufficient; it must be divergence in the direction the agent disprefers, and it must feel bad.

 Unconsciousness.
-The anesthetized patient: whatever damage accrues, there is no subjective experience, so no qualia, so no suffering.
-Correct — and clarifying.
-Tissue damage under anesthesia may well be harm; it is not suffering.
+The adequately anesthetized patient: whatever damage accrues, there is no subjective experience during that interval, so no suffering then.
+Tissue damage under anesthesia may still be harm.
 The two concepts are often run together and must not be.
-Harm is the non-consensual degradation of an agent’s capacity to pursue its goals — a functional fact, which is why an agent can be harmed without noticing and can feel devastated without being harmed.
+Harm is a material degradation of an agent’s functional capacity or viable options relative to a stated baseline — a functional fact, which is why an agent can be harmed without noticing and can feel devastated without the same kind of functional loss.
 Suffering is an experiential fact.
-The slow fraud harms its victim who suffers nothing; the man in the living room suffers intensely and is harmed only insofar as the deception degrades his agency.
+The slow fraud can harm its victim before the victim suffers; the man in the living room suffers intensely and is harmed insofar as the deception degrades his agency.
 Ethics needs both concepts precisely because they come apart.

 Persistent mild discomfort.
 A chronic low-grade headache: each moment contributes little, but the moments accumulate.
 Intuition says chronic mild pain can add up to serious suffering, and the definition should agree.
 It almost does — but “resulting from divergence” says nothing yet about time.
 Hold that thought; it becomes the final clause.